 Technology makes it so easy to connect with friends and family.
-But there’s something really special about receiving an old-fashioned, handwritten note.
+But there’s something really special about receiving a handwritten note.
 When we receive a personal note, we feel supported, appreciated, and cared for.
 The words mean a lot to us when someone takes time to put pen to paper and share their good wishes with us.

 Try a 30-day personal note challenge.